How to Use This Calculator

 What is the intrinsic value of a stock option?

 The intrinsic value of a stock option is the immediate profit an option holder would realize if they exercised the option right now.
-It is calculated as the difference between the current market price of the underlying stock and the option's strike price, multiplied by the number of shares per option.
-If the market price is below the strike price, the intrinsic value is zero, as the option would not be profitable to exercise.
+It is calculated as the difference between the current market price of the underlying stock and the option's strike price.
+For example, with a $50 market price and $30 strike, the intrinsic value is $20 per option.
+If the market price is below the strike price, the intrinsic value is zero.

 How does the 'strike price' impact stock option profitability?

-The strike price is the predetermined price at which you can buy (for a call option) or sell (for a put option) the underlying stock.
-It critically impacts profitability because your option is only 'in-the-money' and has intrinsic value if the market price is above your call option's strike price.
-A lower strike price relative to the current market price means a higher intrinsic value and greater potential profit.
+The strike price is the predetermined price at which you can buy the underlying stock.
+It critically impacts profitability because your option is only 'in-the-money' when the market price exceeds your strike price.
+A lower strike price relative to the current market price means higher intrinsic value and greater potential profit, but you must also cover the total cost to exercise (strike price times number of options plus commissions).

 What is the 'break-even price' for a stock option?